actions-on-google/actionssdk-quickstart-nodejs/README.md

 # Actions on Google: Actions SDK Docs Samples (Node.js)

+:warning: These code samples were built using the legacy Actions SDK.
+We now recommend using [Actions Builder or the new Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.

 This repo contains samples demonstrating the core features of Actions on Google when building with Actions SDK and using our [Node.js Client Library](https://github.com/actions-on-google/actions-on-google-nodejs).
 Code snippets from these samples are included throughout the Actions on Google